MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/tutorial-tenant-language-model.md

    ![Tenant Language Model diagram](media/tenant-language-model/tenant-language-model-enrollment-2.png)
 4. Click the checkbox and save.

-If you need to turn off the Tenant Language Model, navigate back to this screen, deselect the checkbox and save.
+If you need to turn off the Tenant Language Model, navigate back to this screen, deselect the checkbox, and save.

 ## Get a Speech subscription key